There are a limited number of situations in which an employer is allowed to dismiss an employee from their job.

 - If it is an automatic unfair dismissal claim e.g. if you are dismissed after blowing the whistle on your employer

 - Allegations of discrimination which are linked to the dismissal

 There will be an additional charge for attending a Tribunal Hearing of £1,500 per day (excluding VAT, charged at 20%).
 Generally, we would allow 1 to 10 working days depending on the complexity of your case, but there is no upper limit, and the length of the listing is determined by the Employment Tribunal itself.

 Disbursements are costs related to your matter that are payable to third parties, such as court fees (though none are currently payable).
 We handle the payment of the disbursements on your behalf to ensure a smoother process.
 Disbursements are payable in addition to our fees, estimated above.

-Counsel’s fees estimated between £1,500 to £2,500 per day (depending on the experience of the advocate) for attending a Tribunal Hearing (including preparation).
-Some
+Counsel’s fees estimated between £1,500 to £2,500 per day + VAT £300 to £500 (depending on the experience of the advocate) for attending a Tribunal Hearing (including preparation).

 The fees set out above cover all the work in relation to the following key stages of a claim:

 - Taking your initial instructions, reviewing the papers, and advising you on merits and likely compensation (this is likely to be revisited throughout the matter and subject to change)